ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 - l terms that limit the Group's claim to cash flows from specified assets (e.g. non-recourse features).

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000064_2262941485b1333d3596507fc6dd27938d382a901715bae419cc7c3948bc5034.png)
+**Description**: The image displays the words "NOTES TO THE" on top of "FINANCIAL STATEMENTS" with the text in a dark mauve serif font, suggesting a formal or professional document heading, likely associated with financial reporting.

 Year ended 31 December 2022